Geographic Information Systems - PgDip, MSc

 Why Study with Us?

-• Obtain free student copies of GIS, remote sensing and statistical software.
+• Obtain free student copies of GIS, remote sensing, and statistical software.

-• Pay your fees by instalments.
+• Pay your fees in instalments for added financial flexibility.

 • Substantial relevant work experience may be accepted in place of standard entry requirements.